 Climb the Matterhorn

 There is nothing like a good summer hike in the Swiss mountains amongst the fresh alpine air, beautifully colourful flowers and of course the panoramic scenery.
-However, to say you have climbed the Matterhorn would take this to a totally different level – it is not for the faint hearted.
+However, to say you have climbed the Matterhorn on a summer holiday in Zermatt would take this to a totally different level – it is not for the faint hearted.

 Show Jumping in Verbier

 A renowned gathering for the best of the best Swiss and European horse-riders, this show-jumping event in Verbier unites specialists and novices to compete in one of Switzerland most prestigious resorts.
-This summer the event takes place for 10 days from 16th August 2018.
+This summer the event takes place for 10 days annually.

 Golf in Crans Montana

-The Crans Montana Golf Club is home to the OMEGA European Masters (see Lauren’s blog for more details) and is one of the most prestigious clubs in the world.
+The Crans Montana Golf Club is home to the OMEGA European Masters and is one of the most prestigious clubs in the world.
 With a total of four courses, the beautifully kept grounds are surrounded by picturesque mountains of the Crans Montana Plateau overlooking the Rhone Valley.
 The two most famous courses are 18-hole, 72 par, Parcours de Golf Severiano Ballesteros (often referred to as the most beautiful course in the world) and the 9-hole Jack Nicklaus for view stretching over the Valais Alps.

 This may not sit so comfortably with you on the outset, it didn’t with me, but since doing my research I have learnt that the Heren cows instinctively fight to determine the herd hierarchy.
 It happens up in the mountain pastures during the summer, as well as at organised events.